rahulcariappa/advanced-devops/README.md

 git reset --hard origin/master

-# Usage: be sure to execute the source commands below in the repo directory
+# Usage: Be sure to execute the source commands below in the repo directory

-# For Linux based machines
+## For Linux based machines
 source vagrantenv/bin/activate # Source the virtual envrionment within this repo

-# For Windows
+## For Windows
 source vagrantenv/Scripts/activate.bat

-# Make - to begin the Development vagrant instance
+# Setup - to instantiate the Development Vagrant instance in your local machine
 make setup

-# To kill the Vagrant Instance and perform cleanup
+# Clean - to destroy the Development Vagrant instance in your local machine
 make clean

+# To kick start the instantiation of the Development Vagrant instance in your local machine
+python redis-server.py --redis_repo_path "/your/path/redis-repo"

-# If you cannot find the vagrantenv file, it might be found in .gitignore folder
+Note: If you cannot find the vagrantenv file, it might be found in .gitignore folder
-python3 redis-server.py --redis_repo_path "/your/path/redis-repo"